briendeau/GO-Productivity-App/README.md

 ✅ **Habit Tracking** – Build positive routines with daily reminders.
 ✅ **Pomodoro Timer** – Boost focus with built-in time management.
 ✅ **PDF Document Planner** – Write out your goals in the forms and print out a pdf document to take with you.
 ✅ **Minimalist Design** – Clean interface for distraction-free productivity.
+✅ **Local Storage Saving* – Keep your tasks saved even when you close the browser using local-storage.
+You can reset your data using the Clear button.

 *(Add more features as needed.)*